OpenVADL/openvadl/doc/refmanual.md

 When indexing tensors the index of every dimension has to be enclosed separately in parantheses.
 The outermost index is the first one, the innermost index is the last one.
 When tuples are used to initialize a tensor, the highest index comes first.
-This is uncommon to an initializer in the programming language `C++`, but fits better to the specification of bit vectors with highest bit first.
+This is different to an initializer in the programming language `C++`, but fits better to the specification of bit vectors with highest bit first.
+It is quite natural if every value is written in a single line.
 Listing \r{lst_tensordef} gives some examples for the definition and usage of tensors.
-OpenVADL currently supports slicing only for bit vectors.
+OpenVADL currently supports slicing only for bit vectors (the innermost dimension).
 In the future it is planned to allow slicing on the higher dimension levels.

 \listing{lst_tensordef, VADL Tensor Definitions and Usage}